Of Commerce, Counsel & the Coin

 Deflation, the Bogeyman

 There is a word in economics that functions less as a concept and more as a spell.
-Say it in the right circles, with the right gravity, and you can justify almost anything: the creation of trillions of dollars from nothing, the slow impoverishment of savers, the transfer of wealth from the many to the few, the surveillance of every transaction, the perpetual expansion of government power.
+Say it in the right circles, with the right gravity, and you can justify almost anything: the conjuring of trillions from nothing, the slow thinning of every saver’s holdings, the routing of the nation’s gains toward whoever stands nearest the press, the perpetual expansion of government power.
 The word is deflation.
 And for the better part of a century, the people who control the money supply have wielded it like a talisman against reform.
-Deflation is coming.
-Deflation will destroy us.
-We must inflate to survive.
+Deflation is coming, the guardians say.
+Deflation will devour us.
+We must inflate, and go on inflating, or be eaten.

 But what if the story has been told backwards?
 What if deflation is not the disease, but the cure that a sick system refuses to take?